zzpudding/Digital-cookbook-OverChef/README.md

 - Java SE Runtime Environment

 ## Instructions
-&emsp;&emsp;
 ### Before opening:
 ####  Database Requirement
-  - Build connection between Eclipse and MySQL server (the port number and password can be changed in DBConnector.java).
+  &emsp;&emsp;- Build connection between Eclipse and MySQL server (the port number and password can be changed in DBConnector.java).
-  - Create or forward engineering a local database named 'overchefdb'in the created connection and then choose 'Import from self-contained file' to import the 'overchefdb.sql' file into the 'overchefdb'.
+  &emsp;&emsp;- Create or forward engineering a local database named 'overchefdb'in the created connection and then choose 'Import from self-contained file' to import the 'overchefdb.sql' file into the 'overchefdb'.
-  - Buid your own mysql-connector.jar path to the project.
+ &emsp;&emsp; - Buid your own mysql-connector.jar path to the project.
 ####  FX Requirement
   - Ensure you have installed the javafx runtime environment.